|Zargo (William Lindsay), Aukon (Emrys|

 Accomplished stage actor Thane's other screen credits include The Granville Melodramas (1955-56), Hamlet (1961), No Hiding Place (1963), Ffolkes (1979), The Talisman (1980-81) and Maelstrom (1985).

-His son is film actor Paul Bettany, who is married to Oscar-winning actress Jennifer Connelly.
-Thane, who was born in Borneo, is also the godfather of Sophie Rhys-Jones, Countess of Wessex and wife of Prince Edward.
+Thane's godmother was the American writer Agnes Newton Keith.
+His son was film actor Paul Bettany, who is married to Oscar-winning actress Jennifer Connelly; a second son, Matthew, died following a fall at the age of eight.
+Thane, who was born in Borneo, was also the godfather of Sophie Rhys-Jones, Countess of Wessex and wife of Prince Edward.
 Thane divorced his wife Anne in 1993 and moved in with his partner Andy Little.
-Most of Thane's acting career has been spent on the stage, after he trained as a ballet dancer and mime artist, but he had to give up ballet when he dislocated his back on stage.
+Most of Thane's acting career was spent on the stage, after he trained as a ballet dancer and mime artist, but he had to give up ballet when he dislocated his back on stage.

 Iain Rattray (Habris)